ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 • Number-object

-Such objects are created with corresponding built in constructors (about constructors — more below) and contain primitive value as one of internal properties.
-Object representation can be converted in primitive values (as a rule applying corresponding constructors as functions, without the new operator) and back.
+Such objects are created with corresponding built in constructors and contain primitive value as one of internal properties.
+Object representation can be converted into primitive values and vice-versa.

 Examples of the object values corresponding to primitive types: